Mi6kbuttface/ForgedInFrontier/README.md

     - An Autumn Valley Moon, populated with a lush red forest and foliage, housing a factory still containing valuable material within.
 - **Triskelion** — ▮350 (*AudioKnight*)
     - A Gaseous Giant Moon, holding a mining platform to siphon its natural resources.
 The platforms are unmaintained, structural integrity is questionable; don't slip.
+# __Risk Level: A__ :warning:
+- **Gratar** — ▮430 (*Magic_Wesley*)
+ - A Mountainous Moon, once known for the largest AI-powered factory in the solar system, may still contain many high-value resources.
+- **Desolation** — ▮510 (*Magic_Wesley*)
+ - A Deserted Asteroid, seemingly desolate of all life.
+However, from an orbit view, you can see a red mass pulsating across the surface.
+Further exploration is not advised.
+- **Fission-C** — ▮600 (*Magic_Wesley*)
+ - A Radioactive Moon, housing an old toy factory retrofitted as a nuclear power plant, highly radioactive materials and toxic waste remain inside the facility.
+- **Polarus** — ▮650 (*Magic_Wesley*)
+ - A Frozen Moon, home to the legendary Polar Vaults, has yet to be reclaimed, and its riches and treasures are buried deep.
+# __Risk Level: S__ :warning:
+- **Acidir** — ▮580 (*Magic_Wesley*)
+ - A Mysterious cursed moon, within an acidic swamp lies an old mansion with remains of something... lies inside.
+- **Oldred** — ▮720 (Magic_Wesley)
+ - A Slick Shadowy Moon, rich in its abundance of natural crude oil, mining rigs were constructed in hopes of massive profits; however, many horrors deterred most from the devastation this moon can create.
+- **Orion** — ▮750 (*sfDesat*)
+ - A Dry Desert Moon, housing only one remaining standing building, which appears to be a church-like structure, but scans cannot indicate what lies inside.
+- **Etern** — ▮750 (*Magic_Wesley*)
+ - A Dune Desert Moon, hides a laboratory rumored to be the birthplace of the Baboon Hawks and more.
+Great intel lies inside.